NumpyNET

 - View

-.
-It contains a neural network implemented on theXOR
+testing_custom_data.ipynb.
+It contains a neural network implemented on theXORlogic function.
+And a custom dataset with anXOR-like distribution.

 Repository Distribution